-Lovely open walking round Ness Head brought Freswick Bay into view.
+Lovely open walking around Ness Head brought Freswick Bay into view.
 On a sea stack fulmars were kings of their castle.
-The other house/tower/castle call it what you like has Norse origins which is normal in Caithness.
+The other house/tower/castle call it what you like has Norse origins which are normal in Caithness.
 I was able to wade a stream, have lunch and then walk leisurely across the beach towards Skirza Head.

-Rough and dramatic walking along the cliffs covered in Sea Thrift, it seemed to take me an age to get round Skirza Head and a couple of geo’s.
+Rough and dramatic walking along the cliffs covered in Sea Thrift, it seemed to take me an age to get around Skirza Head and a couple of geos.
 There were lots of seabirds on the cliffs with guillemots doing their best penguin impersonations.